 How does racism affect mental health?

 Whether racism is overt or more insidious, research has shown it can have a negative impact on the mental health of those affected, including an increased chance of experiencing depression and psychosis.
-Due to systemic racism, BAME communities can also find themselves disadvantaged in society, leading to poverty, unemployment and challenges in getting support.
+Due to systemic racism, people of the global majority can also find themselves disadvantaged in society, leading to poverty, unemployment and challenges in getting support.
 All of this can harm mental health.

 The devastating effect on mental health caused by racism is often described as racial trauma which can lead to depression, stress, hypervigilance and symptoms similar to post-traumatic stress disorder.
-This trauma can be exacerbated when the media covers violence against BAME communities, often showing violent videos.
-While raising awareness of the seriousness of the situation can be helpful, for BAME people watching, it can be incredibly difficult.
+This trauma can be exacerbated when the media covers violence against these communities, often showing violent videos.
+While raising awareness of the seriousness of the situation can be helpful, for people of the global majority watching, it can be incredibly difficult.

 As these traumatic experiences have been happening for so long, a response someone has to a current situation could stem from the past.
-Growing up and being told about traumatic stories from generations gone by can put those in BAME groups in a position where they see the world as a threatening one, a belief that is often cemented by personal experience.
+Growing up and being told about traumatic stories from generations gone by can put people of the global majority in a position where they see the world as a threatening one, a belief that is often cemented by personal experience.

 Research has even shown that by the time they are 12 months old, Black infants have a higher level of cortisol reactivity than white infants.
 Cortisol is known as the stress hormone and works with the brain to control fear, motivation and mood.
 These findings suggest that experiences of discrimination that take place early, contribute to this cortisol difference, meaning racial discrimination is already ‘under the skin’ of children by their first birthday.